Feroz Khan (actor): Family

-Feroz Khan married Sundari Khan in 1965 and they divorced in 1985.

-They have two children, Laila Khan (born 1970) and Fardeen Khan (born 1974).
-Fardeen is married to Natasha Madhwani, daughter of former Bollywood actress Mumtaz.
+Feroz Khan married Sundari Khan in 1965.
+She hails from a Sindhi Hindu family.
+They had two children, Laila Khan (born 1970) and Fardeen Khan (born 1974): Laila is married to businessman Farhan Furniturewala, Pooja Bedi's ex-husband, while Fardeen is married to Natasha Madhwani, daughter of former Bollywood actress Mumtaz.
 Mumtaz has stated in an interview that Feroz Khan was the most handsome hero in Hindi film industry.
+They divorced in 1985.